-A: A flood risk and drainage assessment has been submitted as part of the planning application.
+A: A flood risk and drainage assessment is being prepared.
 This considers the potential for the site to increase flooding and illustrates a drainage design where water runoff from the site would not exceed the rate that would occur naturally before development, preventing increased flood risk downstream.